roycenainoa/roycenainoa.github.io/essays/code-horizon-futurecoder.md

 ## Beyond the Horizon as a Coder

 In the software engineering course thus far, I've developed a professional portfolio, learned how to code in Javascript and there are much more projects to be explored.
 I hope to improve on my problem solving skills, and take these assets with me for my future education and career.
+I also hope to improve my configuration management skills with GitHub and other means.
 My long term goal is to enter graduate school pursuing a Data Science Master's Degree.